Pramodkumar1306/TextToVoice/README.md

-we can write the text into an text box then we can select which kind of voice we want and click the button  to listen then text
+You may enter the text into the provided text box.
+Afterward, please select the desired type of voice from the available options.
+Once you have made your selection, click the button to listen to the text read aloud.